Revisiting rescattering contributions to $\overline{B}_{(s)}\to D^{(*)}_{(s)} M$ decays

 where $p_{\mathrm{cm},D_s^+ \pi^-}$ and $p_{\mathrm{cm},D^0 K^0}$ are the magnitude of the three momentum of a final-state meson in the center-of-mass frame in each process.
 If the rescattering contribution is absent, there are tensions between the theoretical predictions (denoted by a red dotted line) and the experimental data (denoted by yellow vertical bands) for the color-allowed tree decay.
 Their branching ratios can be reduced by including the rescattering contribution, while the ratios for the color-suppressed channels increase at the same time.
 Although smaller $|a_2^{\mathrm{eff}}|$ is preferred from the data, even with $|a_2^{\mathrm{eff}}|=0.0$, there still remain a discrepancy between the theoretical results and the experimental data for $\overline{B}\to D^{(*)}P$.
 Therefore, we conclude that the experimental data cannot be fully explained even if the quasi-elastic rescattering contributions are included.

-The discrepancy may be explained by introducing large power corrections in the QCDF approach, rescattering contributions beyond the quasi-elastic approximation and/or NP contributions.
-Here the last case is studied by regarding the coefficient $a_1(m_b)$ as an additional free parameter.
+The discrepancy may be explained by introducing rescattering contributions beyond the quasi-elastic approximation, large power corrections in the QCDF approach and/or NP contributions.
+Here the latter two cases are studied by regarding the coefficient $a_1(m_b)$ as an additional free parameter.

 In figure~\ref{fig:T-C-NP} the region of $a_1(m_b)$ and $|a_2^{\mathrm{eff}}|$ that accommodate the experimental data for the color-allowed and color-suppressed channels simultaneously is presented.
 For example, the colored regions in the top-left plot are calculated with the relation,